Share this articleFeatured in This Article

 They also play an important economic role.
 In Louisiana alone, Rawls said they contribute between $100 million and $300 million to the economy and between 2,000 and 3,000 jobs.
 “It can really impact us more than we think it can,” Rawls said.

-It’s unclear how high the fipronil concentration is in parts of the Mississippi Delta in Louisiana, but high levels could affect crabs’ ability to feed and survive in the estuary and disrupt the food web, Rawls said.
-Low levels in the experiment had little effect.
+It’s unclear how high the fipronil concentration is in parts of the Mississippi Delta in Louisiana, since the U.S. Environmental Protection Agency hasn’t tested it.
+But if the content is as high as five micrograms, Rawls said that the chemical will likely affect crabs’ ability to feed and survive in the estuary.

 “Even though fipronil in these higher concentrations can really affect crab physiology and behavior, [the lack of crabs] can also really disrupt trophic cascades,” Rawls said.

 She says that the EPA should probably conduct more testing on levels of these pesticides that can affect marine life found in estuaries, even in low concentrations.

 On the positive side, low levels of fipronil didn’t affect the crabs much in the experiment.
 “The lower concentrations exhibited behavior similar to the controls,” Rawls said.